Save money on purchases and transactions with a low interest rate credit card

 Things to avoid with a credit card with a cheap interest rate

-- Making needless purchases – Unless you have a 0% interest deal on your card, any purchase you make using your card which you pay interest on will cost you more than the original price.
+- Making needless purchases.
+Unless you have a 0% interest deal on your card, any purchase that will incur interest will cost you more than the original price.
 Interest, no matter how small, is something you want to avoid having to pay.

 - Paying for features you won’t use.
 While a rewards program may sound good, if you’re not going to be using the card for regular purchases you could just end up paying higher annual fees for a feature of little benefit.